 The BC-PHCRN Patient Advisory is composed of 10 volunteer members from across BC.
 Members review and provide input on research projects based on their personal experience as a patients, share information with their networks, and support and advise the Advisory Committee and the BC-PHCRN leadership.
-The Patient Advisory is currently engaged in designing a provincial primary health care priority setting project, with leadership from BC-PHCRN research partner Dr. Ruth Lavergne, an assistant professor in the Faculty of Health Sciences at Simon Fraser University.
+The Patient Advisory engaged in designing a provincial primary health care priority setting project, with leadership from BC-PHCRN research partner Dr. Ruth Lavergne, an assistant professor in the Faculty of Health Sciences at Simon Fraser University.

 Yaron Butterfield (Vancouver) has been a cancer genomics researcher at the BC Cancer Agency’s Genome Sciences Centre for over 17 years.
 He is also a long term survivor of brain cancer and has volunteered in a number of capacities to help the brain tumour community in BC.
 Yaron co-chairs the Patient and Family Advisory Committee at the BC Cancer Agency for those living with brain cancer.
 He has also been a Patient Navigator, meeting newly diagnosed patients and giving them hope at the beginning of their journey.

 Regina Cid (Richmond)